-Mark Hugo Lopez is director of global migration and demography research at Pew Research Center.
-He leads planning of the Center’s research agenda on international demographic trends, international migration, U.S. immigration trends and the U.S. Latino community.
-He is an expert on immigration globally and in the U.S., world demography, U.S. Hispanics and Asian Americans.
-Lopez was previously the Center’s director of Hispanic research, and prior to that served as the associate director.
+Mark Hugo Lopez is director of race and ethnicity research at Pew Research Center, where he leads planning of the Center’s research agenda focused on chronicling the diverse, ever-changing racial and ethnic landscape of the United States.
+He is an expert on issues of racial and ethnic identity, Latino politics and culture, the U.S. Hispanic and Asian American populations, global and domestic immigration, and the U.S. demographic landscape.
+Lopez was previously the Center’s director of Global Migration and Demography, and of Hispanic research.

 Lopez is the co-editor of “Adjusting to a World in Motion: Trends in Global Migration and Migration Policy.”
 He is a co-author of “The Future of the First Amendment” and has contributed chapters to several books about voting and young Latinos.